-The majority of critical illness survivors who received mechanical ventilation for more than 48 hours experience difficulties in three domains: physical, psychological and social which are aggregated under the term "post intensive care syndrome" (PICS), which impacts their wellbeing for a long period afterwards (Van Der Schaaf et al., 2009); (Hopkins et al., 2017).
-Muscle weakness attributable to the critical illness episode is known as ICU acquired weakness (ICU-AW) which in turn constitutes a part of PICS.
-It is estimated that during critical illness patients lose approximately 2-3% of muscle mass per day, which results in impaired muscle strength, conductivity, quality and quantity of myofibers.
-This can persist for a protracted period of time (Puthucheary et al., 2015); (Parry et al., 2015).
-The incidence of ICU-AW varies widely between studies and different ICU populations, ranging from 9 to 86% with mean 40% rate (Appleton et al., 2015).
-Typically, diagnosis of ICU-AW is based on the Medical Research Council (MRC) score which assesses 3 muscle groups in each of the upper and lower limbs (De Jonghe et al., 2002); (Hough et al., 2011).
-Development of ICU-AW has both strong and positive association with illness severity (APCHE II score ≥12), use of neuromuscular blocking agents, aminoglycoside antibiotics class, infection related conditions (sepsis, septic shock) and its duration, either electrolyte or glucose abnormalities and malnutrition (Yang et al., 2018).
+The majority of critical illness survivors who received mechanical ventilation for over 48 hours experience difficulties in three domains: physical, psychological and social which are aggregated under the term "post-intensive care syndrome" (PICS), which affects their wellbeing for a long period afterwards (Van Der Schaaf et al. 2009); (Hopkins et al. 2017).
+Muscle weakness attributable to the critical illness episode is known as ICU acquired weakness (ICU-AW) which constitutes a part of PICS.
+It is estimated that during critical illness, patients lose approximately 2-3% of muscle mass per day, which results in impaired muscle strength, conductivity, quality, and quantity of myofiber.
+This can persist for a protracted period (Puthucheary et al. 2015); (Parry et al. 2015).
+The incidence of ICU-AW varies widely between studies and different ICU populations, ranging from 9 to 86% with a mean 40% rate (Appleton, Kinsella, and Quasim 2015).
+Typically, diagnosis of ICU-AW is based on the Medical Research Council (MRC) score, which assesses 3 muscle groups in each of the upper and lower limbs(De Jonghe et al. 2002); (Hough, Lieu, and Caldwell 2011).
+Development of ICU-AW has both strong and positive associations with illness severity (APACHE II score ≥12), use of neuromuscular blocking agents, aminoglycoside antibiotics class, infection-related conditions (sepsis, septic shock) and its duration, either electrolyte or glucose abnormalities and malnutrition (Yang et al. 2018).
 In general, greater severity and duration of critical illness are associated with a greater probability a patient will have ICU-AW after ICU discharge.